Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 compute pool and `inter_node_communication_enabled` is set to `true`.
 This option has no effect on `native` container support pools as it is automtically enabled by the system.
-* (optional) `gpu` designates if all containers under the job require access to the GPU devices on the host.
-If this property is set to `true`, Docker containers are instantiated via `nvidia-docker` and the appropriate options are passed for Singularity containers.
+* (optional) `gpus` designates if all containers under the job require access to the GPU devices on the host.
+If this property is set to a valid value, containers are instantiated with appropriate GPU enablement options for the respective container runtime.
 This requires N-series VM instances.
-If this property is not set, it will default to `true` if the task is destined for a compute pool with GPUs.
-This option has no effect on `native` container support pools as it is automatically enabled by the system.
+If this property is not set, it will default to `all` if the task is destined for a compute pool with GPUs, which exposes all GPUs to the task.
+The value `disable` will disable exposing GPUs to the container.
+For Docker containers, valid values for the `--gpus` parameter will be accepted.
+For singularity containers, the only valid values are `all` or `disable`.
+This option has no effect on `native` container support pools as it is automatically enabled by Batch.
 * (optional) `exit_conditions` sets the exit conditions for all tasks under this job.
 Currently only the `default` exit conditions can be set which react to any non-zero exit code.